 Florida has a diverse industry base, which to some extent, mitigates the impact from a downturn in certain industry sectors.
 It has a vibrant high-tech industry, and professional and business services industry, complemented by international trade.
-The implementation of the United States-Dominican Republic-Central America Free Trade Agreement (CAFTA) positions Florida as the primary gateway and business hub for the Caribbean and Latin American nations.
+The implementation of the United States- Dominican Republic-Central America Free Trade Agreement (CAFTA) positions Florida as the primary gateway and business hub for the Caribbean and Latin American nations.

-Graph 1.6 presents the Non-Agriculture Employment in the State by the North American Industry Classification System (NAICS) which, as of June 2016, was 8.3 million.
-In 2016, the trade, transportation and utilities industries employed just over 1.7 million of the workforce and almost 21 percent of total employment; followed by professional and business services (15.4 percent); education and health services (14.9 percent); the leisure and hospitality industry (14.3 percent); and government (12.4 percent).
-The construction sector showed the highest growth rate at 9 percent compared to the preceding year.
+Graph 1.6 presents the Non-Agriculture Employment in the State by the North American Industry Classification System (NAICS) which, as of June 2017, was 8.5 million.
+In 2017, the trade, transportation and utilities industries employed just over 1.7 million of the workforce and almost 20 percent of total employment; followed by professional and business services (15.3 percent); education and health services (15.0 percent); the leisure and hospitality industry (14.0 percent); and government (12.9 percent).
+The construction sector showed the highest growth rate at over 10 percent compared to the preceding year.